sysstat/sysstat/FAQ.md

 A kibibyte is equal to 1024 bytes, and a mebibyte is equal to 1024 kibibytes.
 Metrics names have been defined many years ago.
 We don't modify them to avoid breaking third-party programs parsing sysstat commands' output.

 ---

+1.5.<a name="1_5"></a> Does sysstat still use odd/even numbers for development/stable
+versions?

+No, starting with sysstat versions 12.7.x, sysstat no longer uses odd and even version numbers to identify development and stable series.
+The latest sysstat release should always be considered as a stable version that can be used for distribution packaging.

+---
 ### 2. Questions related to sar, sadc and sadf<a name="sar"></a>